List of United States national rugby union players: Early years

 Although the United States of America Rugby Football Union (now known as USA Rugby) was not formally established until 1975, USA Rugby has recognized six matches played before that time as international matches with caps awarded.
-Then referred to as All America, a team composed of California collegiate rugby players first toured Australia in 1910, competing in twenty matches against multiple state-representative sides and the then recently-formed New Zealand Māori.
+Then referred to as All America, a team composed of California collegiate rugby players first toured Australia in 1910, competing in twenty matches against multiple state-representative sides and the then recently formed New Zealand Māori.
 This team played respectably, and although they lost the majority of their matches, they secured a draw against the Ranfurly Shield-holding Auckland rugby union team.
 The California Rugby Union organizers of the tour invited a joint Australasian team to come to California for a tour, but separate tours from the Australian and New Zealand teams were arranged instead.
 These tours, in 1912 and 1913 respectively, resulted in the first matches recognized as international tests.
 Each match resulted in a defeat for the Americans.
 Laird "Monte" Morris served as captain for the match in 1912.
-Frank "Deke" Gard, veteran of the 1912 team, captained the team in 1913.
+Deke Gard, veteran of the 1912 team, captained the team in 1913.

 After the All Blacks tour, amid a time where prominent California colleges and universities were transitioning back to playing American football from rugby union, no further matches were held.
 However, after organizing a team for a successful tour of British Columbia in early 1920, the California Rugby Union successfully petitioned the United States Olympic Committee (USOC) to enter a team at the 1920 Summer Olympics in Antwerp, Belgium.
 The USOC declined to provide any funding for this team; in June 1920, the Amateur Athletic Union agreed to pay for the team's expenses.
 After each of the home nations declined to send a team to the Games on account of scheduling conflicts with their domestic competitions, and the teams from Romania and Czechoslovakia withdrew from the Games on short notice, the Olympic rugby union competition was reduced to a single match between the United States and France.
 After a scoreless first half, the United States won this match by a score of 8–0.
 Following the Olympics, the French Rugby Union invited the American team to tour France.
 Sixteen members of the team that competed in the Olympics traveled to France and played three uncapped matches against regional opposition from the southeast, south, and southwest of France; each resulted in a victory for the Americans.
 A final match against the France national team was held on October 10, 1920 in Paris, resulting in a 14–5 defeat for the Americans.
 Upon returning to the United States, the team was disbanded.
 Charles Tilden served as team captain during the 1920 Olympics and the tour of France that followed.
 Daniel Carroll, veteran of the 1913 team, served as player-coach in 1920; he was inducted into the World Rugby Hall of Fame in 2016.